-Select the INCOTERMS code that describes the delivery term from the dropdown menu.
-The menu will be displayed when you click the field “INCOTERMS code”.
+From the drop-down menu, select the INCOTERM code, that is, the delivery terms that determine, for example, the division of responsibilities between the seller and the buyer.
+The delivery terms are agreed on for example in the sales contract.
+The menu will be displayed when you click on the field “INCOTERM code”.
 If you are not using the Incoterms published by the ICC (International Chamber of Commerce), select the code “XXX – other delivery terms”.

 Mode of transport at the border

-Provide the nationality of the means of transport as it is indicated in the information you have.
+In the field “Nationality of active means of transport crossing the border”, select the nationality of the means of transport from the drop-down menu Provide the nationality of the means of transport as it is indicated in the information you have.
 Provide the nationality in the case of sea, air or road transport or inland waterway transport or a means of transport with own propulsion.
-The menu will be displayed when you click the field “Nationality of active means of transport crossing the border” or use the search function.
+You can use the search function or browse the drop-down menu by clicking on the field “Nationality of active means of transport crossing the border” or use the search function”.

-If you provided an inland mode of transport, select the type of identification of the means of transport, e.g. “11 – name of the sea-going vessel”.
+If you provided the inland transport mode, select the type of identification of the means of transport, e.g. “11 – name of the sea-going vessel”.

 Under “Dispatch”, provide the original country of dispatch.
 You can find the code for the country of dispatch from the dropdown menu by typing the beginning of the country name or code in the field or by using the search function.